-- If a teacher suspects that a child is under the influence of either drugs or alcohol, the matter will be referred to the principal immediately; - The principal will verify the teacher's observation and will notify parents/guardians; - If the student confirms suspicion or appears unstable, student should be brought to the attention of the School Nurse (as per the Emergency Guidelines); - If necessary, the principal will call 911 (as per the Emergency Guidelines); - The police may be called if the student is in possession of an illegal substance (as per the Emergency Guidelines); - Parents/Guardians must pick up the child immediately should it be determined that the suspicion is founded.
-Parents/Guardians will be expected to follow the recommendations of the school principal if the child is to continue in the school; and - Any student who appears to be under the influence of alcohol or any drug, and appears at a school function in questionable condition, will be barred from attending or participating in that ceremony, party, dance, or school outing.
-Parents/Guardians will be notified and appropriate action will be taken, which may include suspension or expulsion from the school.
+- If a teacher suspects that a child is under the influence of either drugs or alcohol, the matter will be referred to the principal immediately. - The principal will verify the teacher's observation and will notify the parent/guardian. - If the student confirms suspicion or appears unstable, student should be brought to the attention of the School Nurse (as per the Emergency Guidelines) - If necessary, the principal will call 911 (as per the Emergency Guidelines) - The police may be called if the student is in possession of an illegal substance (as per the Emergency Guidelines), - The Parent/guardian must pick up the child immediately should it be determined that the suspicion is founded.
+The Parent/guardian will be expected to follow the recommendations of the school principal if the child is to continue in the school; and - Any student who appears to be under the influence of alcohol or any drug, and appears at a school function in questionable condition, will be barred from attending or participating in that ceremony, party, dance, or school outing.
+The Parent/guardian will be notified, and appropriate action will be taken, which may include suspension or expulsion from the school.